 This is all stimulus spending.

-The uh rodent study at Florida Atlantic University of Boca Raton used $15,551 in stimulus funds to pay for two summer researchers to help gauge how alcohol affects a mouse's motor functions.
+The rodent study at Florida Atlantic University of Boca Raton used $15,551 in stimulus funds to pay for two summer researchers to help gauge how alcohol affects a mouse's motor functions.

-Do we have any doubt how alcohol affects human beings motor functions?
+Do we have any doubt how alcohol affects human beings' motor functions?

 John Stossel uncovered this one.

-Thanks to the federal tax credit to buy high mileage cars that was part of Obama's slush fund.
+Thanks to the federal tax credit to buy high-mileage cars that was part of Obama's slush fund, Uncle Sam is now paying Americans to buy a golf cart.

 And when it combined with similar incentive plans in many states, tax credits can pay for nearly the entire cost of a golf cart.

-Stasel went out and bought one to test the theory.
+Stossel went out and bought one to test the theory.

-And the uh he explained the whole process.
+And he explained the whole process.

 I want to thank you for buying me this golf cart.